TheChaitanyaKole/learn/README.md

 01 January program to reverse a string without using string.h 02 january program to declare and call a structure
 04 january program to find transpose of matrix
+14 january program to find hcf using loop added